 Gulf Opportunity (GO) Zone, Rita GO Zone, and Wilma GO Zone.
-The housing credit agency may increase the eligible basis of buildings placed in service in these specific zones in 2006, 2007, and 2008 under 42(d)(5)(C).
+The housing credit agency may increase the eligible basis of buildings in these specific zones if the buildings receive allocations in 2006, 2007, or 2008 and the buildings are placed in service during the period beginning on January 1, 2006, and ending on December 31, 2010.
+See section 1400N(c)(3) for more information.
 See Pub.
 4492, Information for Taxpayers Affected by Hurricanes Katrina, Rita, and Wilma, for a list of the counties and parishes in these specific zones.